atbcb/ICTTestingBaseline/docs/10Flashing.md

 * WCAG2: 2.3.2 Three Flashes

 ## Limitations, Assumptions, or Exceptions.
-* There is no known method to test the flicker rate resulting from the computer or hardware.
+* There is no reliable, widely available method to test the flicker rate resulting from the computer or hardware.
 * Exceptions: N/A

 ## Test Procedure